BlaiMelendezCatalan/BAT/README.rst

 Annotation process:
 --------------

-1. To annotate, log in as an annotator, go to the new anotation page, and select a project.
+1. To annotate, create an annotator user, log in, go to the new anotation page, and select a project.
 You will be automatically redirected to the annotation page.

 2. The annotation has two phases: the event identification and the salience assigning pahses.